satmaelstorm/dibus/README.md

 * Bus
 * Subscribers
 * Events (Queries and Commands)

+All code examples are from the `bus_test.go` test — there you can check how it all works.

 ## Bus
 Creating a bus is straightforward - just provide a context and configuration: